Defending Rockland County clients charged with marijuana possession

 Simple Rockland County marijuana possession charge

-If you are caught with marijuana, your consequences depend on the amount.
+If you are caught with marijuana, the consequences depend on the amount.
 If you are caught with up to 25 grams for the first time, you face a fine of $100, considered to be a minor infraction.
 Your second offense within 3 years is also a minor infraction and comes with a fine of $200.
 If you are caught with marijuana three or more times within 3 years, you face a fine of $250 and possible jail time up to 15 days.
 Penalties escalate as the amount grows.

-Spring Valley marijuana possession over 25 grams
+New City marijuana possession over 25 grams

 If you are caught with over 25 grams of marijuana, you face criminal charges.

 - Between 25 grams to 2 ounces is a class B misdemeanor.
 This is a crime that comes with possible jail time up to 3 months and a fine of no more than $500.

 - Between 2 and 8 ounces is a class A misdemeanor and comes with possible incarceration up to 1 year and a fine of no more than $1000.